-DEA's most recent rate case.
-DEA's most recent rate case was approved by the Commission in its June 8, 2015 Order in Docket No. E111/GR-14-482.
+The Department also reviewed DEA's 2021 RTA to ensure that it preserved the existing rate design.
+In Docket No. E111/M-95-1395 concerning the RTA, DEA and the Department agreed that the increased tax expense should be allocated to the customer classes based on the class-cost-of-service method in DEA's most recent rate case.
+DEA's most recent rate case was approved by the Commission in its July 20, 2020 Order in Docket No. E111/GR-19-478.
 As part of this filing, DEA submitted a schedule detailing the allocation of taxes to the various classes, along with the net recoverable balance after any over- or under-recovery.
 A review of the schedule indicates that DEA allocated its taxes among the rate classes in compliance with the Commission's April 22, 1996 Order.